cyan-yee/TESS-Exoplanet/README.md

 # Methods & Tools (this is also in the requirements.txt):
 - Scientific Libaries used: NumPy, SciPy, Matplotlib, Pandas
-- Astronomy data analysis: Astropy, Lightkurve, batman
+- Astronomy data analysis: Astropy, Lightkurve, batman, emcee
 - Interactive 3D visualization: Plotly (quick for data disualization), VPython, Tqdm (to see progress bar, will be useful for large data sets), Seaborn
-- Regression and model fitting: curve_fit
-- Analysis: Jupyter notebooks
+- Analysis: Jupyter Notebooks

 Resources:
 - [TESS beginner light curve tutorial](https://spacetelescope.github.io/mast_notebooks/notebooks/TESS/beginner_how_to_use_lc/beginner_how_to_use_lc.html)